I just got back from the testing center in San Francisco. I am drained but really happy

 I also did the 9 ETS tests, but I cherry picked the questions at the end of each sections.

-I did not touch any of the Kaplan, Princeton Review, etc. I think these four books amount to more that 2000 questions, and that is more than plenty to practice for GMAT.
+, Princeton Review, etc. I think these four books amount to more that 2000 questions, and that is more than plenty to practice for GMAT.
 ETS's questions are quite precise and I just don't trust other prep companies to match the ETS's questions.

 I also took GMATPrep once (720), and Powerprep(730).
 I don't remember the breakdowns.